My day freshens up upon getting a cold beep from a Recruiter through LinkedIn. It’s like someone just notices you out of the blue!

 For example, consumer goods need professionals who know about trade terms in retail or understand about management of key accounts in specific channels.

-I see most Recruiters have some understanding or experiences on this and therefore be able to align similar industry language with you.
-This is important for both his/her client and you.
+Most Recruiters have some understanding or experiences on this and therefore be able to align similar industry language with you.
+This is because they have segmented to industry-specific territories.
+For example, a team of Recruiters only specialize in Consumer and Retail while another team focuses on financial technology and insurance.

-A great way to ask is “can you tell me about your background in this industry?”
+A great way to ask is “what do you know about this industry?”

-Recruiters who ask your current pay package in their first sentence
+Recruiters who ask your current pay package in their first conversation with you

-There is a reason why there are well established international search firms that cater to different segments (i.e. pool of candidates) – the Executives, the Senior Management and the CEOs and above.
-Simply because the bar is raised, there is a need for better quality.
+There is a reason why there are well established international search firms that cater to different segments – the Executives, the Mid-Managers and the Senior Management.

 It’s useful to identify the groups of Recruiters who don’t fit right into your criteria.
 Saves time, effort and the ultimate disappointment.